Post title or brief description

 Limeni.

-The Greek visitors who do come for leisure tend to do so in July and August, when the coast fills briefly and the beaches see actual crowds.
-International arrivals extend across a slightly broader window – May through September – though the peak compression is similar.
-The off-season is where the Mani’s true character shows most clearly, and where a different kind of visitor appears.
-In May, the roads are quiet.
-Tavernas are open but half-empty.
-A solo traveller in a rental car can drive the full length of the western coast and stop at a beach with no one else on it.
-The tourist infrastructure exists – hotels, restaurants, a working marina – but it operates at low volume, and there’s a feeling in towns like Areopoli that the season hasn’t quite decided to arrive yet.
+May and September draw a different traveller.
+The off-season quiet that defines the Mani’s true character is most accessible in these months.
+In May, the roads are quiet, the tavernas are open but half-empty, and a solo traveller in a rental car can drive the full length of the western coast and stop at a beach with no one else on it.
+The tourist infrastructure exists but operates at low volume, and there’s a feeling in towns like Areopoli that the season hasn’t quite decided to arrive yet.

 This is not uncomfortable.
 For the traveller who finds the shoulder season appealing precisely because of its quietness, the Mani in May is about as good as it gets.
-Gytheio on a Wednesday evening in mid-May has restaurants with empty tables, accommodating staff, and a harbor lit well enough to make the choice of where to eat feel genuinely pleasant.
-The downside, if it is one, is that some things are closed, some castles are locked, and the caves – if caves were on the agenda – may require a detour that nothing else in the area quite justifies.
+Gytheio on a Wednesday evening in mid-May has restaurants with empty tables, accommodating staff, and a harbour lit well enough to make the choice of where to eat feel genuinely pleasant.

 Wooden fishing boats moored in a calm harbour with a row of pastel-coloured neoclassical buildings along the waterfront and a densely wooded hill rising steeply behind the town